 If you’re having trouble remembering, you might want to add a rhyme or a tune to the facts.
 A recent example of this was created by Tapas Mukherjee, a doctor at Glenfield Hospital, who after realizing that 55 percent of nurses and doctors at Glenfield were not following hospital guidelines on the management of asthma, released a funny music video outlining them.
 After it went viral with the staff, results came back at 100 percent compliance.

-Suggestion: Music and rhymes are an easy way to make ideas stick.
-So if you’re struggling with a complicated topic, have a little fun with it, and create musical methods to master the details.
+Pro Tip: Music and rhymes are an easy way to make ideas stick.
+If you’re struggling with a complicated topic, have a little fun with it, and create musical methods to master the details.